force-h2020/force-bdss/doc/source/design.rst

 5. one or more KPICalculators, which perform final data evaluation on the obtained values, eac producing KPIResult...
 6. Whose values are then returned to the MCO via the Communicator.
+7. The KPI values are then sent to the notification listeners with the associated MCO parameters values

 The resulting pipeline is therefore just two layers (DataSources, then KPICalculators).